Albert Bouchard: Later works

 Until 2006, Bouchard's main musical project had been Brain Surgeons, with whom he released several CDs on his own Cellsum Records label.
 Cellsum grew to host a number of other artists, including Les Vegas, The X Brothers, David Roter and Helen Wheels.
 In 2007, Bouchard formed Ünderbelly with original Soft White Underbelly singer Les Braunstein, Brain Surgeons bassist David Hirschberg, and guitarist Adrian Romero.
 They were featured on the 2008 Motörhead tribute CD Sheep in Wolves' Clothing, and released the songs "Critical Mass" and "Astronomy" in 2011.

 In 2008, Bouchard formed the band 'Blue Coupe' with his brother Joe and original Alice Cooper bassist Dennis Dunaway.
 Originally an Alice Cooper/Blue Öyster Cult cover act, 'Blue Coupe' has released three albums of original material: Tornado on the Tracks in 2010, Million Miles More in 2013, and Eleven Even in 2019.
 In 2014, Bouchard released his first solo record, Incantation, which was followed in 2017 by a second album, Surrealist.

+Recent years

 Bouchard released a new album in November 2020, titled Re Imaginos, a mostly acoustic version of the album Imaginos, and released a follow-up Imaginos 2: Bombs Over Germany (Minus Zero And Counting) in 2021.
-Bouchard is working on the third and final album of his Imaginos trilogy, The Mutant Reformation.
+In 2023, Bouchard released the third and final album of his Imaginos trilogy, The Mutant Reformation.

+Bouchard joined the reunited proto-punk band The Dictators, featuring original members Ross the Boss and Andy Shernoff, along with new lead vocalist and Ozzy's Boneyard host Keith Roth.
+The band released their first album in 23 years, The Dictators, on September 6, 2024.